hex-five/multizone-iot-sdk/README.md

 ### Connect to the MQTT Broker ###

 Make sure switch SW3 is positioned close to the edge of the board.
-Open jumper JP2 (CK RST) to prevent system reset upon UART connection.

 Make sure the board is properly powered.
 An external power adapter 7-15V connected to J13 is recomended.
 USB hubs and weak computer USB ports will interfere with Ethernet operations and result in unexpected random behavior.

-Disconnect the JTAG connector if OpenOCD is not in use otherwise the processor is permanently halted and the system won't boot.
+Disconnect the JTAG connector if OpenOCD is not in use otherwise the CPU is permanently halted and the system won't boot.

 Connect the UART port (ARTY micro USB J10) as indicated in the user manual.
 On your computer, start a serial terminal console (gtkterm) and connect to /dev/ttyUSB1 at 115200-8-N-1.